Country specific information

 Some items, like books, are exempt from VAT, so you will not be taxed, regardless of their value.

-In the event that you are hit by customs with either Parcelforce or Royal Mail, they will hold the package at the local depot and send you a letter.
-You can then either pay the fee online and have it delivered the next day, or take the letter to the depot, pay in person and immediately receive it.
-For Parcelforce, if tracking says that it has arrived at the local depot then you can go to the depot without having received a letter.
-You can give your postcode and pay customs immediately, which is usually faster as Parcelforce's letter can take days to arrive after the package arrives at the depot.
+In the event that you get a fee to pay notice due to your order being more than £135 with either Parcelforce or Royal Mail, they will hold the package at the local depot and send you a letter.
+For Parcelforce, you will be sent a letter with the amount due and how to pay this.
+If the tracking page says that it has arrived at the local depot then you can just go to the depot without having received the letter and pay customs immediately, which is usually faster as Parcelforce's letter will take a day or two to arrive once your package has reached the depot.
 At this stage you can also pay via phone without the customs reference number by speaking to someone from their customer support team.
-For Royal Mail, if your tracking shows up as "Held with fee to pay" you can expect a fee to pay card to arrive in a day or two, which you can either pay online or in person.
+For Royal Mail, if your tracking shows up as "Held with fee to pay" you can expect a fee to pay card to arrive also in a day or two, which you can either pay online or in person.
+You can also pay for this online immediately without waiting for the card by clicking the pay online link on your item's tracking page.

-While EMS should in theory be much faster, it will make it significantly more likely, if not guaranteed to be hit by customs and with the customs process for EMS and SAL Parcel tending to take much longer, it might end up remaining there for such a long time that SAL Small Packet or Air Small Packet would have been faster and cheaper.
+While EMS should in theory be much faster, the customs process for items that go through Parcelforce tends to take much longer so a lot of the time picking SAL Small Parcel or Air Small Packet is both faster and cheaper.